Lakshmiaddepalli/BigDataProject/README.md

 1. Crimes (Presently Used)
 2. Socioeconomic_Indicators (Presently Used)
+3. Public Health Statistics- Selected public health indicators by Chicago community area(Presently Used)
-3. 311 Service Requests - Vacant and Abandoned Buildings Reported.csv (Presently Used)
+4. 311 Service Requests - Vacant and Abandoned Buildings Reported.csv (Presently Used)
-4. Crimes Description (Presently Used)
+5. Crimes Description (Presently Used)
-5. Sex Offenders (Presently Used)
+6. Sex Offenders (Presently Used)
-6. neighbourhoods (shape file) (Presently Used)
+7. neighbourhoods (shape file) (Presently Used)
-7. Food Inspection (Future Work)
+8. Food Inspection (Future Work)
-8. Affordable Rental Housing (Future Work)
+9. Affordable Rental Housing (Future Work)

 All the data can be found on https://data.cityofchicago.org/